JustinBirchard/JustinBirchard/README.md

 </picture>
 <br><br>

-Eternally learning Python, SQL, and other tech.
+Always learning Python, SQL, and other tech.
 Creating as much as possible along the way.<br>
 Growing trees and vegetables.
 Investing.
 Writing songs, playing shows, and recording bands.

 <picture>